top of page

 1. The Form as Forcing Function

 Structural integration and Song are principles.
-The Chen Laojia Yi Lu form is the mechanism through which those principles are trained, and it is specifically designed to make inefficiency impossible to sustain.
+The Laojia Yi Lu form of Chen-style Tai Chi is the mechanism through which those principles are trained, and it is specifically designed to make inefficiency impossible to sustain.

 This is worth understanding precisely, because the form is often misunderstood as either a martial technique catalogue or a moving meditation.
 It is neither, or rather it is both of those things secondarily.
 Its primary function is as a continuous audit of structural and neurological efficiency, a movement sequence designed so that any deviation from integrated movement is immediately detectable as breakdown.